facebookresearch/anli/README.md

 ## Leaderboard

+If you want to have your model added to the leaderboard, please reach out to us or submit a PR.

 Model | Publication | A1 | A2 | A3
 ---|---|---|---|---
 RoBERTa Large | [Liu et al., 2019](https://arxiv.org/abs/1907.11692) | 72.4 | 49.8 | 44.4